dmcote-1991/sql-library-manager/README.md

 - **Search for books:**
   Use the search form at the top to find books by title, author, genre, or year.

+## Additional Information

+- **Database Configuration:**
+Modify the `config/config.json` file to specify your database settings.

+- **Project Showcase:**
+This project is designed as a demonstration of CRUD functionality and database management.
+For production usage, additional security and optimization would be recommended.